thejunto/handbook/content/our-culture.md

-# How our Guiding Principles Translate To Our Culture?
+# How our Guiding Principles Translate To Our Culture

 - [Guiding Principles](#guiding-principles)
 - [Why We Need to Change Education](#why-we-need-to-change-education)